What to Look for in Fire Risk Assessment Software (UK, 2026)

 Join the waitlist to be notified when AssessKit launches.
 We are building in public and would love your input on what matters most.

 Not sure what to charge?
 Use our free FRA cost calculator to estimate fees based on building type and complexity.
+For a wider view of current UK market rates and what drives pricing, see our fire risk assessment pricing guide.

 Sources